Henri-J-Norden/2to/PROMPT.md

 - has a CLI arg "-o"/"--output" to override the output path
 - has a CLI arg "--stdout" to write to stdout instead of a file
 - provides a script `pdf2md2-clear-cache` to clear the download cache

+Remove the powershell script (assume everyone has bash and curl)